-These contractors will often string their clients along, claiming that certain materials are on back order, or that personal issues are preventing them from getting to the job.
-In some cases they simply stop responding to calls altogether, and trust that timidity will force their clients to simply cut losses and walk away.
+These contractors will often string their clients along, claiming that certain materials are on back order.
+Or that personal issues are preventing them from getting to the job.
+In some cases they simply stop responding to calls altogether.
+They count on clients’ timidity to simply cut losses and walk away.

 This is outright robbery.